nadeembscs2021/nadeembscs2021/README.md

 **Title:** Full-Stack Web Developer | Data Analyst | Computer Science Graduate

-**I am a passionate Full-Stack Web Developer and Data Analyst with expertise in the **MERN Stack** (MongoDB, Express.js, React.js, Node.js) and modern web technologies.
+**I am a passionate Full-Stack Web Developer with expertise in the **MERN Stack,** and modern web technologies.
 I build scalable, user-friendly, and performance-optimized applications that solve real-world problems.
 Currently pursuing a  **BSc in Computer Science** , I actively contribute to open-source projects and expand my portfolio with innovative solutions.**

 ---